 Encryption is a powerful technique that protects data by converting it into an unreadable format.
-Firewalls act as a barrier between internal networks and the outside world, monitoring and filtering incoming and outgoing traffic to prevent unauthorised access.
+Firewalls act as a barrier between internal networks and the outside world, monitoring and filtering incoming and outgoing traffic to prevent unauthorized access.

 Benefits of multi-factor authentication

 Multi-factor authentication adds an extra layer of security by requiring users to provide multiple forms of identification, such as a password and a unique code sent to their mobile device.
-This significantly reduces the risk of unauthorised access, even if a password is compromised.
+This significantly reduces the risk of unauthorized access, even if a password is compromised.

 Role of artificial intelligence in cyber security

 Artificial intelligence (AI) has immense potential to improve cyber security in the hospitality industry.
-AI-powered systems can analyse vast amounts of data, detect patterns, and identify potential threats in real-time.
+AI-powered systems can analyze vast amounts of data, detect patterns, and identify potential threats in real-time.
 By automating threat detection and response, AI helps businesses stay one step ahead of cyber criminals.